This example shows how to inspect the optimized sequence of manipulated variables computed by a model predictive controller at each sample time.

 x.seq) and the optimal output sequence (

-The model exports this control sequence to the MATLAB® workspace at each simulation step, logging the data as
+mv.seq port exports this control sequence to the MATLAB® workspace, logging the data in the variable

 Plot the optimal control sequence at specific time instants.